-Smith posited an ‘impartial spectator’ – an imaginary figure in our consciousness that guides us.
-Through experience we gradually build up a personal system of behavioural rules – morality – that takes root in this nature-endowed tendency to moral sentiments.
-In this view, society, via public ethics, approves of and rewards acts that benefit society broadly, and disapproves of and punishes acts that harm it.
+Through experience we gradually build up a personal system of behavioural rules – morality.
+In this way, society, using public ethics, approves of and rewards acts that benefit society broadly, and disapproves of and punishes acts that harm it.

 We are all endowed with morality-seeking mechanisms, but unequally.
 Put bluntly, it is harder for some personality types to behave altruistically, to be ‘good’.

-Both ‘types’, however, will develop their moral compass throughout their life tempered by the rewards and punishments of their ‘village’, calibrating their personal morality in response to the pressures of a public ethics, by the rewards and sanctions of society.
+Both ‘types’, however, will develop their moral compass throughout their life tempered by the rewards and punishments of their ‘village’, calibrating their personal morality in response to the pressures of a public ethics and by the rewards and sanctions of society.

-One very widespread view of our species is as Homo Economicus, or economic man (sic).
-This presents an impoverished view of our nature in terms of amoral self-interest rather than our natural moral sentiments.
+One very widespread view of our species is as Homo Eco-nomicus, or economic man (sic).
+This presents an impoverished view of our nature in terms of amoral self-interest ignoring our natural moral sentiments.
 According to this view we each rationally will calculate what is in our best interest, and then do it.
-However, the significant predictive and explanatory failures of this view have led to the development of the very influential field of behavioral economics.
-This was simply because people do not actually consistently behave according to this kind of selfish analytics.
-We are complex.

-However, it is the case that public policies informed by this view of economic man ‘crowd out’ ethical and generous motives and tend therefore to backfire.
-They produce selfishness.
+However, it is the case that public policies informed by this view of economic man tend to ‘crowd out’ ethical and generous motives and tend therefore to backfire.
+They actually produce selfishness.
 They ‘crowd in’ our self -interest.

-On the other hand, well-designed incentives can ‘crowd in’ the civic motives on which good governance depends These appeals to shared moral interests, as against punitive consequences, shift brain processing away from regions that process threats and frontal lobe cost benefit analyses, to other regions correlated with social connection and values-based thinking.
-They appeal to ‘the Better Angels of our Nature’ – a reference to Abraham Lincoln’s first inaugural address in which he tried to avert civil war.
+On the other hand, well-designed incentives can ‘crowd in’ the civic motives on which social cooperation depends.
+These appeals to shared moral interests, as against punitive consequences, shift brain processing away from regions that process threats and frontal lobe cost benefit analyses, to other regions concerned with social connection and values-based thinking.